Confession: I’m not a big fan of multi-tools

 Enter the Griffin Pocket Tool

-The Griffin comes in 3 sizes and packs a lot of function into a trim, lightweight package that will stand up to abuse and be easy on your wallet.
+The Griffin comes in 3 sizes and packs a lot of function into a trim, lightweight package.
+It will stand up to abuse and be easy on your wallet.
 Need to pry, screw, scrape, open, or turn?
-The Griffin has you covered, and you don’t need to worry about screwing up your knife doing things you shouldn’t be doing with it.
+The Griffin has you covered, and you don’t need to worry about screwing up your knife doing things you shouldn’t be doing.
 It may not have pliers, but short of that, it’ll do all the dirty jobs that a multi-tool can, and in a much trimmer package.

-Being a one-piece stainless steel design, it’s extremely rugged and is covered by a limited lifetime warranty.
+It’s a one-piece stainless steel design, so it’s extremely rugged.
+It also has a limited lifetime warranty.
 If you want other options, the Griffin is also available in titanium, brass, and copper.
-Aside from the unique look of those materials, they have the added advantage of being nonferrous in case you work in an environment where sparks might be an issue.
+Aside from the unique look of those materials, they have the added advantage of being nonferrous, in case you work in an environment where sparks might be an issue.

-Despite its small size, the Pocket Tool incorporates 11 tools, including a pocket clip, a bottle opener, a non-bladed box opener, a flat head screwdriver, a scoring tool, a bit holder and a prying tool, as well as 4 wrenches scaled from 4-7 millimeters.
+Despite its small size, the Pocket Tool incorporates 11 tools, including a pocket clip, a bottle opener, a non-bladed box opener, a flat head screwdriver, a scoring tool, a bit holder and a prying tool.
+I also has 4 wrenches scaled from 4-7 millimeters.